KAP-MOSQ - Knowledge, attitude and practices on mosquitoes and mosquito-borne diseases in the Belgian adult population

 In short

 Mosquito-borne diseases are non-endemic in Europe but have become more prevalent over recent years.
 We can expect in the near future also in Belgium sporadic outbreaks.
 Human behaviour is key in prevention of such diseases.
-With this survey, we want to get an overview and an understanding of the knowledge and behaviour of the Belgian adult population towards mosquitoes and mosquito-borne diseases.
-The results will support authorities in correct information of the population.
+Therefore, Sciensano scientists conducted a survey in 2022 to get an understanding of the knowledge and behaviour of the Belgian adult population towards mosquitoes and mosquito-borne diseases.
+The results can support authorities in correct information of the population.

 Project description